priyaranjan-behera/tensorflow/tensorflow/contrib/lite/README.md

 ### More about the demo
 The demo is resizing each camera image frame to (224 width * 224 height) to match the  quantized Mobilenet model being used.
 The resized image is converted into a ByteBuffer row by row of size 1 * 224 * 224 * 3 bytes, where 1 is the number of images in a batch 224 * 224 is the width and height of the image 3 bytes represents three colors of a pixel.
 This demo uses the TensorFlow Lite Java inference API for models which take a single input and provide a single output.
 This outputs a two-dimensional array, with the first dimension being the category index and the second dimension being the confidence of classification.
 The Mobilenet model has 1001 unique categories and the app sorts the probabilities of all the categories and displays the top three.
 The Mobilenet quantized model is bundled within the assets directory of the app.

+## Building TensorFlow Lite and the Android demo app from source

 # TensorFlow Lite Quick Start